dfds/dojo/workshops/crossplane-hackathon/katas/0/README.md

 These instructions will help you prepare for the kata and ensure that your training machine has the tools installed you will need to complete the assignment(s).
 If you find yourself in a situation where one of more tools might not be available for your training environment please reach out to your instructor for assistance on how to proceed, post an [issue in our repository](https://github.com/dfds/dojo/issues) or fix it yourself and update the kata via a [pull request](https://github.com/dfds/dojo/pulls).

 ### Prerequisites
-* Linux/Unix development enviornment
+* Linux/Unix development enviornment.
+For Windows users: Windows Subsystem for Linux (WSL) v2, installed and configured in your machine (https://docs.microsoft.com/en-us/windows/wsl/install) and install Ubuntu distribution
-* [This repo](https://github.com/dfds/crossplane-offline) is cloned locally in directory on your machine (TODO: missing forked repo link)
+* [This repo](https://github.com/dfds/crossplane-offline) is cloned locally in directory on your machine
 * [Docker](https://www.docker.com/get-started) and kubernetes feature is activated
 * [Golang](https://golang.org/doc/install) version 1.6+ is recommended.
 You can find instructions on configuring Golang in the steps down below in the excercise
 * [Kind](https://kind.sigs.k8s.io/)